ElsiKora/X-Captcha-React/README.md

 ## 🚀 Features
 - ✨ **Multiple challenge types support (Proof of Work and Click verification)**
 - ✨ **Comprehensive internationalization with 30+ languages out-of-the-box**
-- ✨ **Complete theming with customizable colors, sizes, and animations**
+- ✨ **Complete theming with unified theme object for all visual customizations**
+- ✨ **Advanced customization for retry buttons, submit buttons, spinners, and more**
 - ✨ **Accessible design with keyboard navigation and screen reader support**
 - ✨ **Form integration with built-in validation and error handling**
 - ✨ **Optimized Web Worker implementation for Proof of Work challenges**